Towards Scalable Physically Consistent Neural Networks: an Application to Data-driven Multi-zone Thermal Building Models: Results

 \section{Results}

+This section provides a comprehensive analysis of the models presented in Table~\ref{tab:accuracy}.
+All the results discussed hereafter were obtained by comparing the multi-step prediction performance of the different models on more than $750$ three-day-long time series from the validation set.
+Each model is recursively applied to predict the temperature in all the zones for $288$ steps, i.e., three days,\footnote{Given a warm start of \SI{3}{\hour} for the models based on LSTMs.} assuming knowledge of all the inputs, and compared to the true measured temperatures.
+The \textit{error} of a model is then defined as its average performance over the three zones.

-This section provides a comprehensive analysis of the models presented in Table~\ref{tab:models}.
-In Section~\ref{sec:accuracy}, we start by discussing the performance of the different models on the validation data.
-In Section~\ref{sec:visualization}, we then provide a visual and qualitative discussion of the NN-based models\footnote{The LSTM, PiNN, and PCNN architectures.
-Despite also being composed of an NN, residual models are not considered as \textit{NN-based} models in this work since their main dynamics are still captured by the underlying linear model, and not the NN.}, before numerically investigating their physical consistency more in-depth in Section~\ref{sec:gradients}.
+\del{In }Section~\ref{sec:accuracy} starts with a discussion on\del{, we start by discussing} the performance of the different models \del{ on the validation data.} In Section~\ref{sec:visualization}, we then provide a visual and qualitative discussion of the NN-based model predictions\footnote{The LSTM, PiNN, and PCNN architectures.
+Despite also being composed of an NN, residual models are not considered as \textit{NN-based} models in this work since their main dynamics are still captured by the underlying linear model, and not the NN.} \del{,} before numerically investigating their physical consistency more in-depth in Section~\ref{sec:gradients}.
 Finally, Section~\ref{sec:complexity} concludes with a brief overview of the computational complexity associated with all the models.
 Altogether, this will allow us to understand the trade-offs between the physical consistency, accuracy, and computational complexity of the various data-driven building modeling methods examined in this work.

 Note that the NN-based models were run with several random seeds, and, unless stated otherwise, the results discussed throughout this Section were obtained using the best-performing seed in each case.
 Remarkably, however, this does not impact our conclusions significantly since all the architectures proved to be robust to the choice of random seed, with standard deviations in the range of $0.01$ -- $0.04$ and $0$ -- $0.2\%$ for the MAE and MAPE, respectively, as detailed in Appendix~\ref{app:seed}.